Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 There is another symbolism of this scene that isn't obvious if you don't know Lana Wacowski's story.

-In 2012, at the Human Rights Campaign's annual gala, [Lana delivered a passionate speech](https://www.hollywoodreporter.com/news/lana-wachowskis-hrc-visibility-award-382177) about the story of her transition (CW: This speech is from before Lily came out, and thus deadnames her).
+In 2012, at the Human Rights Campaign's annual gala, [Lana delivered a passionate speech](https://www.hollywoodreporter.com/news/lana-wachowskis-hrc-visibility-award-382177) about the story of her transition (CW: This speech is from before Lilly came out, and thus deadnames her).
 She talks of when she was a teenager and stood in a subway station, much like this one, ready and prepared to jump out on to the tracks just as the train approached.
 As the train approaches, an old man comes down the ramp and just stands there and stares at her.
 Because he was watching, she couldn't take the step.

 > Invisibility is indivisible from visibility; for the transgender this is not simply a philosophical conundrum -- it can be the difference between life and death.